 If you want to try a platform that treats tutors and students with respect, have a look on LanguaTalk instead.
 Most tutors offer a free trial session for new users.

 On Preply, like on most other platforms, the tutors develop their lesson plans independently, so usually you'll want someone experienced.
 In various places on Preply, you'll see tutors are described as 'certified', professional' and 'internationally certified'.

-The reality is the platform accepts basically anyone who fancies trying their hand at teaching.
+The reality is the platform accepts basically anyone who fancies trying their hand at teaching (this becomes clear just from looking at some of the profiles).
 So to find someone talented and experienced, you'll have to browse through dozens of tutors, many of whom have little to no experience and may be unreliable.
 Not ideal.

 Value for money & ethics: 1/5

-Because most of the online reviews of Preply make money from recommending the site (using affiliate links), this may be the first time you'll see anything about the company's policies.
+Because the Preply reviews you'll see from bloggers make money from recommending the site (using affiliate links), this may be the first time you'll see anything about the company's policies.
 At LanguaTalk, tutors regularly join us because they're unhappy with how they've been treated by Preply.

 When you take your first lesson with a tutor, 100% of your payment goes to Preply.
 Yes, you read that right, the tutor gets nothing.

-After this, Preply takes 33% commission on future lessons, with the rate only decreasing to 18% once 400 lessons are taken.
+After this, Preply takes 33% commission on further lessons, with the rate only decreasing to 18% once 400 lessons are taken.